base/base/docs/specs/interop/sequencer.md

 ### Static analysis

-Note that static analysis is not always reliable, but it is far faster than having to perform execution to get the data required to validate an executing message.

-The block builder SHOULD use static analysis when possible on executing messages to determine the dependency of the message.

-When a transaction has a top level [to][tx-to] field that is equal to the `CrossL2Inbox` and the 4-byte selector in the calldata matches the entrypoint interface, the block builder should use the chain-ID that is encoded in the `Identifier` to determine which chain includes the initiating transaction.
+Note that static analysis is never reliable because even if the top level `transaction.to` is equal to the `CrossL2Inbox`, it is possible that there is a reentrant `CALL`.
+The block builder SHOULD NOT rely on static analysis for building blocks.

 ### Dependency confirmations